pustekuchen91/asciidoctor-indir-extension/README.md

 ## Status and Maintenance

 This is a fork of https://github.com/johannesjh/asciidoctor-indir_ext.
-I just updated some dependencies to work make it work with the latest asciidoc version
+I just updated some dependencies to make it work with the latest asciidoc version.

 ## Installation